surajsingh0/go-migrate/README.md

         log.Fatal(err)
     }

-    // Check if specific migration is applied if _, ok := applied[1]; ok {
+    // Check if a specific migration is applied if _, ok := applied[1]; ok {
         log.Println("Migration 1 is applied")
     }

-    // Rollback last migration
-    if err := migrator.Rollback(); err != nil {
+    // Rollback the last migration (or specify the number of steps) if err := migrator.Rollback(1); err != nil {
         log.Fatal(err)
     }
 }